 The tomb of its founder, María I, lies within.
 There is also an interesting representation of the birth of Jesus by Machado de Castro.
 The work is comprised of more than 500 figures made of cork and terracotta.

 VASCO DE GAMA BRIDGE

-We are now looking at the longest bridge in Europe, with a length of 12.3 kilometers.
+We are now with the audioguide (audioguides) looking at the longest bridge in Europe, with a length of 12.3 kilometers.
 The Vasco de Gama Bridge was built for the Universal Exhibition of 1998, which is shown in its flag.
 It was baptized with the name of Vasco de Gama to commemorate the 500th anniversary of the arrival of the navigator to India in 1498, which is six years after Christopher Columbus discovered America.

 The 25th of april bridge used to suffer from terrible traffic jams, thus the opening of this new bridge brought an enormous amount of relief.

 The structure stretches up to 150 meters high.
 It is designed to withstand the impact of an earthquake up to four times greater than that which devastated Lisbon in 1755, as well as winds of up to 250 km/h.

 At more than 28 meters high, the Christ King of Lisbon is located at the entrance of the city to welcome both tourists and locals returning home.